asyml/texar-pytorch/examples/bert/README.md

 - `task`: Specifies the dataset name to preprocess.
 BERT provides default support for `{'CoLA', 'MNLI', 'MRPC', 'XNLI', 'SST'}` data.
 - `max_seq_length`: The maxium length of sequence.
 This includes BERT special tokens that will be automatically added.
 Longer sequence will be trimmed.
 - `pretrained_model_name`: The name of a pre-trained model to load selected in the list of: `bert-base-uncased`, `bert-large-uncased`, `bert-base-cased`, `bert-large-cased`, `bert-base-multilingual-uncased`, `bert-base-multilingual-cased`, and `bert-base-chinese`.
 - `output_dir`: The output path where the resulting pickled files will be put in.
 Be default, it is set to `data/{task}` where `{task}` is the (upper-cased) dataset name specified in `--task` above.
-So in the above commend, the pickled files are output to `data/MRPC`.
+So in the above command, the pickled files are output to `data/MRPC`.

 **Outcome of the Preprocessing**:

 - The preprocessing will output 3 pickled data files `{train.pkl, eval.pkl, test.pkl}` in the specified output directory.

-- The commend also prints logs as follows:
+- The command also prints logs as follows:

   ```
     INFO:root:Loading data